MarkusMaal/BlueScreenSimulatorPlus-Android/README.md

 Now in beta!
 The beta branch contains all of the base features required for blue screen simulation and keeps adding more awesome features to prepare for a release :)

 ## Development tools
-This project uses Android Studio (Electric Eel) for development and testing.
+This project uses Android Studio (Flamingo) for development and testing.